richard-labonne/data.police.uk/README.md

-This is a Python script to programmatically interface with the Police UK open data API (https://data.police.uk/docs/).
+police_uk_api.py is a Python script to programmatically interface with the Police UK open data API (https://data.police.uk/docs/).
 Location IDs are configurable and selected crime data is retrived for the year to date.

-This script can be easily adapted to interface with other UK Govt. open data APIs (https://www.api.gov.uk/#uk-public-sector-apis)
+The script can be easily adapted to interface with other UK Govt. open data APIs (https://www.api.gov.uk/#uk-public-sector-apis)

 Richard Labonne